fleet-sdk/docs/docs/guide/wallet-interaction.md

 ### Step.
 2: Request access

-To interact with the user's wallet, request wallet access.
+To interact with the user's wallet, you need to request wallet access.

 ```ts
 const connected = await ergoConnector.nautilus.connect(); // [!code focus]